 We know these tests work - in validation studies conducted by Oxford University and Public Health England, they were shown to be as accurate in identifying a case as a PCR test (99.68% specificity).
 The tests have lower sensitivity but they are better at picking up cases when a person has higher viral load, hence the need to test frequently.

-The government has advised that after the first three tests at school, which have now been completed, student testing will be carried out using home testing kits.
-Please see the letter dated 12th March at the bottom of this page for more information.
+The government has advised that students should have two tests in school when they return in September 2021.
+After these have been completed, student testing will be carried out using home testing kits until the end of September.
+Please see the letter dated 12th March at the bottom of this page for more information about the testing procedures.